donghyun0224/SCSC_Linux_2019/Presentation.md

 ### PXE Boot(Network Boot)

-- For Linux, follow instructions in the [Arch Wiki](https://wiki.archlinux.org/index.php/PXE).
+- For Linux, follow instructions in the [Arch Wiki-PXE](https://wiki.archlinux.org/index.php/PXE).
-- For Windows, you may use serva community edition [(section 3.17)](https://www.vercot.com/~serva/an/NonWindowsPXE3.html#linux).
+- For Windows, you may use serva community edition [(Application Note Section 3.17)](https://www.vercot.com/~serva/an/NonWindowsPXE3.html#linux).

 ---